bayang/jelu/README.md

 * Mark books as currently reading, finished or dropped
 * Books can be tagged and a tag page can display all books with that tag
 * Links to third party providers are fetched online (google books, amazon, goodreads, librarythings) or computed from those providers id you could enter manually.
+* Author page with author detail and books from this author
+* Auto import author details from wikipedia
+* Auto merge authors (to fix duplicates resulting from automatic imports for example)

 ## Usage